MIRALab-USTC/ChiPBench/extra/README.md

 - **pl2def.py**: Writes node coordinate information from `.pl` files in the Bookshelf format to `.def` files.
 - **lefdef2bookshelf.py**: Converts LEF/DEF files to the Bookshelf format based on DREAMPlace.
+- **lefdef2bookshelf_or.py**: Converts LEF/DEF files to the Bookshelf format based on OpenROAD.

 ## Details